So you’ve got a killer startup idea. Now you need to write an equally killer business plan.

 You might be a prodigy in quantum mechanics, but if you show up to your interview rocking cargo shorts and lime green Crocs, you can probably guess what the hiring manager is going to notice first.

 In the same way, how you present your business plan to your readers equally as important as what you present to them.
+So don't go over the top with an extensive executive summary, or get lazy with endless bullet points on your market analysis.

-While there’s no one right way to format your plan, the idea here is to ensure that it presents professionally.
+While there’s no one right way to format your business plan, the idea here is to ensure that it presents professionally.
 Here’s some easy formatting tips to help you do just that.

 If your margins are too narrow, it makes the page look super cluttered and more difficult to read.